 For example, if I have to lead a work meeting (yikes!), I spend the time reminding myself of my skill and experience instead of dwelling on stress and fear.
 Of course, negative thoughts will sneak in, but actively concentrating on the positive can manifest a happy mood and an overall better daily experience.

 As someone with an overactive mind, meditation has never come easily to me.
-However, I recently learned a technique that’s helped me stay focused during meditation.
-This breathing exercise can also be done during a quick work break or anytime you feel stress creep in.
+However, I recently learned a technique that’s helped me stay focused.
+This breathing exercise can also be done during a quick work break or anytime you feel stress creeping in.

 Set a timer for the amount of time you want to focus on the exercise (one to five minutes is a good starting point).
 Take a deep breath.
 When you exhale, begin to slowly move your thumb along the bottom of your pointer finger starting from the bottom.
 Continue exhaling until you’ve moved your thumb entirely up and down your pointer finger.
 Repeat this exercise until the time is up.